1. Home

 What to Expect from Physical Therapy for Stress Fractures

-Patients commonly ask: “How do you know when a stress fracture is healed?”
-In most cases, this is done with more imaging after a set amount of time to determine if the bone defect has resolved.
+Patients commonly ask, “How do you know when a stress fracture is healed?”
+In most cases, this is determined by further imaging after a set amount of time to determine whether the bone defect has resolved.

 Although rare, surgery may be required for severe or complicated stress fractures that do not heal with conservative treatment.
 Surgery may involve inserting screws, pins, plates, or rods to stabilize the bone and promote healing.
 It may also involve grafting bone from another part of your body or from a donor to fill in the gap or defect in the bone.